Button

 --force-color-text-primary - Border:

---force-color-border-default - Focus ring:
+--force-color-border-input - Focus ring:

 tertiary / default (borderless)